Wise Heart Collective

 Writing & Language

-Amy has been studying and practicing the art of reading and writing for over 25 years with formal training at The Ohio State University and The Bread Loaf School of English at Middlebury College, Vermont.
+Amy has been studying and practicing the art of reading and writing for over 26 years with formal training at The Ohio State University and The Bread Loaf School of English at Middlebury College, Vermont.
 She holds a BA and MA in English with a focus in writing.
-She has been a writing teacher to students of all ages, elementary through college, and beyond in multiple genres, such as personal essay, research & technical writing, poetry, & creative nonfiction.
+She has been a writing teacher to students of all ages, elementary through college in multiple genres, such as personal essay, research & technical writing, poetry, & creative nonfiction.
 Amy has enjoyed writing poetry since she was 12.

 Amy views her work as a way to offer self-discovery, self-study, reflection, & awareness practices that invite students to feel safe-enough & brave-enough to embark on their own journey of healing, growth, and freedom through self-inquiry, self-exploration, & self-liberation for the highest good of all.